openharmony/request_request_cangjie_wrapper/README.md

 ```

 ## Constraint

-- The currently Cangjie open interface for uploading and downloading only supports standard devices.

 - If you need to use the request service, you need to apply for the following permissions:
      ohos.permission.INTERNET